FMarson/IADE-dissertation-guide/README.md

 # IADE Master's Dissertation Guide

-A comprehensive resource for IADE master's students to navigate the dissertation process, from topic selection to defense.
+A comprehensive resource for IADE master's and PhD students to navigate through the dissertation process.

 ## Quick Start